giselehbm/LCI_Workshop_2023/README.md

 ## 2) Handling noise

-Noise....
+Microscopic images may be affected by different types of noise: dark noise from sensors, shot noise (due to inherent nature of light), readout noise (due to amplification and conversion of the signal).
+There are different image processing techniques that can be used to denoise images.
+For this workshop, we will focus on convolution filters.
+The image below shows the effect of the averaging filter during acquition.

 ![](images/averaging_filter.png?raw=true "Screenshot")

 Each group should take a specific reference image and generate the output measures using the script "Noise.ijm" script.

--> Images to be used in this session are located in "../images/noise/"
+:arrow_right: Images to be used in this session are located in "../images/noise/"

+:arrow_right: Group assignment
+* Group 1: images "Nuclei_no_avg.nd2" and "Tissue_no_avg.nd2"
+* Group 2: images "Nuclei_avg_2x.nd2" and "Tissue_2x_avg.nd2"
+* Group 3: images "Nuclei_avg_4x.nd2" and "Tissue_4x_avg.nd2"
+* Group 4: images "Nuclei_avg_8x.nd2" and "Tissue_8x_avg.nd2"
+* Group 5: images "Nuclei_avg_16x.nd2" and "Tissue_16x_avg.nd2"

--> Instructions to run the script and generate the measures:
+:arrow_right: Instructions to run the script and generate the measures:
 * Open the image of interest in Fiji;
 * Open and run the script "Noise.ijm";
 * Copy the measures from the "Summary" table to the shared file